lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 -	Fine-grained amplitudes become inaccessible — suppressed by the entropy gradient and drowned in the higher-order coupling structure.
 - Observable behaviour is governed by coarse statistical properties: marginals, means, variances, and correlations.
--	The system effectively transitions from wave-dominated evolution to a dynamics of coarse constraints and informational inertia.
+-	The system transitions from wave-dominated evolution to a dynamics of coarse constraints and informational inertia.

 \paragraph{Apparent Laws and Classical Motion}

-From the inside, this transition gives rise to what appear as effective dynamical laws.
+From the inside, this transition gives rise to what appear as dynamical laws.
 These are not externally imposed equations of motion, but patterns in how information geometry evolves once the system becomes too high-dimensional to track in full.

 For example:
 - Activated clusters follow approximately deterministic trajectories — peaks in marginal distributions shift smoothly, like classical particles.